gek64/WakeOnLAN/README.md

 # Wake-on-LAN
 Wake-on-LAN (WOL)
-- with password support
+- With password support
-- written in golang
+- Written in golang

 ## Usage
 ```